 On the other side of the coin, however, is the danger of delegating work.
 Putting your trust in an outside party to complete necessary work is daunting if that trust is betrayed.

-Which is why proper vetting of clients and careful drafts of contracts are vital to keeping your clients in line.
+This is why proper vetting of clients and careful drafts of contracts is vital to keeping your clients in line.
 Taking extra time now to acquire reliable contract work can pay dividends by saving time and energy down the line.

 (Pro tip: Delegating isn’t exclusive to contractors; it can also apply to apps!
 This is where a tool like Sanebox comes in handy – organizing your inbox so that you can focus less on email management and more on… well… whatever!)